The Chart for Akebia Therapeutics Inc. (AKBA) Is Flashing Mixed Signals

-Akebia Therapeutics Inc. (NASDAQ:AKBA) went down by -3.89% from its latest closing price compared to the recent 1-year high of $13.71.
-The company’s stock price has collected -0.80% of loss in the last five trading sessions.
-Press Release reported on 11/05/20 that Akebia Reports Third Quarter 2020 Financial Results and Recent Business Updates
+Akebia Therapeutics Inc. (NASDAQ:AKBA) went up by 5.00% from its latest closing price compared to the recent 1-year high of $13.71.
+The company’s stock price has collected 5.41% of gains in the last five trading sessions.
+Press Release reported on 11/16/20 that Akebia Announces Manuscript Highlighting Global Phase 3 INNO2VATE Program Rationale, Study Design and Baseline Characteristics Published in Peer-Reviewed Medical Journal

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.